Indigenous Studies (INST) 368

 - Describe the complex nature of relationships among different Indigenous groups from earliest times to 1830, as well as between Indigenous and non-Indigenous peoples from Contact to 1830.

 - Unit 2: Enter Europeans

-- Unit 3: First Nations in a “British North America”
+- Unit 3: Indigenous Peoples and “British North America”

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Wright, Ronald.
 Stolen Continents: Conquest and Resistance in the Americas.
 Toronto: Penguin, 2015.

 Dickason, Olive Patricia, ed.
 The Native Imprint: The Contribution of First Peoples to Canada's Character.
 Volume 1, To 1815.
 Athabasca: Athabasca University Educational Enterprises, 1995.
 (PDF)

 Ray, Arthur J. An Illustrated History of Canada's Native People: I Have Lived Here Since the World Began.
 4th. ed.
 Toronto: McGill-Queen’s University Press, 2016. (eBook)

 The course materials include an online Study Guide.